-Alarm message Fault Possible cause Remedial action PQC not working; no display at front of instrument No power - or the wrong voltage - connected Check that the correct instrument power supply is connected and that the fuse in the circuit has not blown. cos (phi) alarm PQC gives a $\cos \phi$ alarm although the momentary $\cos \phi$ is better (nearer to 1) than the target value.
-More capacitive than the control band but still inductive See Section 6.3.4.2 "Cos φ Alarm" for control band alarm settings.
-See Section 6.3.4.2 "Cos φ Alarm" for control band alarm settings.
+Alarm message Fault Possible cause Remedial action PQC not working; no display No power - or the wrong voltage - connected Check that the correct instrument power supply is connected and that the fuse in the circuit has not blown. cos (phi) PQC gives a $\cos \varphi$ alarm although the momentary $\cos \varphi$ is better (nearer to 1) than the target value.
+More capacitive than the control band but still inductive See Section 6.3.4.2 "Cos φ alarm" for control band alarm settings.
+See Section 6.3.4.2 "Cos φ alarm" for control band alarm settings.
 Undervoltage PQC indicates or states that voltage is less than set alarm limit, although a voltage is shown on the screen.
 The alarm limit has not been adjusted for the network nominal voltage.
-Set the correct alarm limit for the network nominal voltage (see Section 6.3.1 "System parameters") Undercurrent No value for current shown in the display (0 A) Break or short-circuit in the current transformer cable Use an ammeter to check current in current path (I {min} ≥ 0.015 A).
+Set the correct alarm limit for the network nominal voltage (see Section 6.3.1 "System parameters") Undercurrent No value for current shown in the display (0 A) Break or short-circuit in the current transformer cable Use an ammeter to check current in current path (I min ≥ 0.015 A).
 Danger: see Section 5.2.7 "Current measurement" The current in the current path is too low. $(I{min} \ge 0.015 \text{ A})$ Install a smaller current transformer.
 Defective current transformer Check the current transformer.
 Undervoltage + Undercurrent PQC shows no measured voltage and no current, although it has been verified that power is connected and a current is flowing.
 Multiple zero-voltage crossings in measured voltage.
-Settings for the Network nominal parameters -> Change setting from Auto to the appropri- ate network frequency (50 Hz or 60 Hz).
+Settings for the Network nominal parameters -> Change setting from Auto to the appropriate network frequency (50 Hz or 60 Hz).
 Overcurrent Voltage harmonics in network too high Triggered when ratio $I{\rm rms}/I{\rm 50Hz,60Hz}$ exceeds alarm limit.

 Alarm message Fault Possible cause Remedial action Switching counter Number of switching cycles of one or more contactors exceeds set maximum Replace the contactors concerned and reset their switching cycle counters.
 V-harm. limit exceeded Voltage harmonics in network too high kvar loss The PQC has detected one or more stages whose nominal power has fallen.
 Capacitor stage(s) has/ have lost capacitance.
 Replace capacitor(s) Because of an unstable network, the PQC has mistakenly detected a loss of capacitance.
 Deactivate the kvar loss detection function.
-Voltage sag Short-time voltage black- out (voltage sag) Triggered if a voltage sag causes the RMS voltage to fall below the set limit within the duration of a half-wave Connect detection failed Stage During the automatic connection and stage identification procedure the PQC cannot deter- Fault in control circuit (contactors not switching) Check the control circuit against the connection diagram and check the fuse. failed tion or mine the type of connection or the relative value of the stage capacitance.
-Fuses for the capacitor stages missing or defective Check whether capacitors are energized after switching.
+Voltage sag Short-time voltage black- out (voltage sag) Triggered if a voltage sag causes the RMS voltage to fall below the set limit within the duration of a half-wave Connect detection failed Stage tection connection and stage identification procedure the PQC cannot determine the type of connec- Fault in control circuit (contactors not switching) Check the control circuit against the connection diagram and check the fuse. detection failed Fuses for the capacitor stages missing or defective Check whether capacitors are energized after switching.
 Current transformer installed in the wrong location Check whether the current transformer has been installed as per the connection diagram.
 Severe reactive power fluctuations Wait for power supply to stabilize; set c/k value and connection type manually.